Ambo, Ethiopia

 Ambo is known for its mineral water, which is bottled outside of town; it is reportedly the most popular brand in Ethiopia.
-Nearby attractions include Mount Wenchi to the south with its crater lake, and the Guder and Huluka Falls.
+Nearby attractions include Mount Wenchi to the south with its crater lake, and the Guder, Teltele and Huluka Falls.
 Ambo is also the location of a research station of the Ethiopian Institute of Agricultural Research; initiated in 1977, this station hosts research in protecting major crops in Ethiopia.
-The town's market day is Saturday.
+The town's market day is Tuesday, thursday and Saturday.